 - How is it going?

 We do not expect them, nor take the time, for someone to take us seriously and launch into a detailed conversation, especially with a stranger.
-We have overlooked the importance of greetings and that is why most churches have a Greeters Ministry.
+However, we have overlooked the importance of greetings, and that is why most churches have a Greeters Ministry.
 Church greeters are trained to:

 - Smile warmly

 - Shake hands with just the right firmness

 Most relationships begin with a simple greeting offered sincerely.
 It can begin a conversation, which can start a friendship that can powerfully affect both lives.
 We can begin to take the focus off of ourselves and put it on others by:

 - Giving a sincere greeting

 - Listening for their response